Singapore Expert Says: Pros and Cons of Fertility Treatments

 The treatment of infertility depends on the underlying cause or causes.

 - For problems related to abnormal ovulation: Fertility drugs or injections may help to enable ovulation to occur in a more predictable manner.
 Ultrasound scans may also be performed in the clinic to help determine more precisely when ovulation will occur.
 The doctor can then advise when is the best time for intercourse, to maximise the chances of successful conception.

 - In the case of endometriosis, cysts, fibroids and blocked fallopian tubes: Laparoscopic or keyhole surgery may help to improve chances.
 Laparoscopic surgery involves the use of a fine telescopic camera and instruments which are passed through small incisions

-It’s usually recommend that a couple start with intra-uterine insemination (IUI) first, then progress to IVF, if IUI is not successful.
+It’s usually recommended that a couple start with intra-uterine insemination (IUI) first, then progress to IVF, if IUI is not successful.
 IUI is more ‘natural’.
 IUI typically involves the preparation of a semen sample and injection of the sperm directly into the uterus using a fine catheter.
-However IUI is associated with lower success rates of around 15% per cycle.
+However, IUI is associated with lower success rates of around 15% per cycle.

 IVF tends to have higher success rates.
 On the other hand, IVF is more costly and possibly more stressful involving daily injections of high doses of hormones.
 Depending on the fertility factors at play, couples may be advised to move directly to IVF if the sperm number and quality are very poor, or the woman’s fallopian tubes are blocked.

 They may also be advised to try IVF if the woman is over 40 and/or has a limited ovarian reserve and wish to have a higher success rate than IUI.
 The success rate for IVF is very much dependent on age.
 For couples in their 30s, the success is 30 - 40%.